First draft

 Learning objectives are not intuitive for many people because they describe the destination, not the route to get there.
 Some teachers are more interested about what they (the teachers) will tell students or the content they will cover.
 Others are interested in the way it will be taught or how students will study it.

-So much has been written on the topic of earning objectives that it is better to consult other existing resources.
+So much has been written on the topic of learning objectives that it is better to consult other existing resources.

 Bloom’s taxonomy